 Please contact email@example.com or your account manager to view results from the survey.

-Daniella Gama-Diaze, Associate Editor at Equilar, authored this post.
-Please contact Amit Batish, Content Manager, at email@example.com for more information on Equilar research and data analysis.
+Daniella Gama-Diaz, Associate Editor at Equilar, authored this post.
+Please contact Amit Batish, Manager, Content & Communications, at firstname.lastname@example.org for more information on Equilar research and data analysis.